sirca/clusterous/README.md

     clusterous_s3_bucket: xxx
 ```

 Add appropriate values for all fields.
-For the `clusterous_s3_bucket`, give a unique name that you can share with others in your organisation.
-For example `myorg-experiments-clusterous-bucket`.
+The `clusterous_s3_bucket` field takes the name of an S3 bucket that Clusterous uses for storing some data (currently just built Docker images).
+Just specify a name, and Clusterous will create a new bucket by that name.
+However, make sure you use a unique name that you can share with others in your organisation.
+For example `myorg-experiments-clusterous-bucket`, where `myorg` is the name of your organisation.

 ## Starting a cluster
 To start a cluster, you need to provide Clusterous some information via a _profile file_.
 Create a file using a text editor.
 For example: